bernd/fpm-cookery/README.md

 Please find the documentation page here: https://fpm-cookery.readthedocs.org/

+The documentation source is located in the `docs/` folder.
+Pull requests welcome! :)

 Hosting and building of the documentation is provided by the great [Read the Docs project](https://readthedocs.org/)!

 ## Why?